xiaoyu3x/SmartHome-Demo/README.md

 $ sudo docker run -v <path/to/ocf-server.conf/on/host>:/opt/SmartHome-Demo/ocf-servers/ocf-server.conf smarthome-sensors:v1
 ```
 *Note*: Use the absolute path instead of relative path to point to the configuration file on the host server.

+To verify, configure and troubleshoot the Home Cloud, go to the [README.md](smarthome-web-portal/tools/docker/README.md) file for details.

 [IoT REST API Server]: https://github.com/01org/iot-rest-api-server/
 [OCF]: https://openconnectivity.org/